Non-invasive fat removal

-Tumescent Liposuction is one of the most commonly performed medical aesthetic procedures in the UK and United States.
-It is also referred to as liposculpture, Lipolysis, lipoplasty, body sculpting and suction-assisted lipectomy.
-The specific tumescent technique, allows liposuction to be performed under local anesthesia, minimizing blood loss and the risks of general anesthesia.
-Since its inception, liposuction performed with the tumescent technique has had an excellent safety profile.
+Tumescent liposuction is one of the most commonly performed medical aesthetic procedures in the UK and United States.
+The tumescent technique allows liposuction to be performed under local anaesthesia, minimising blood loss and the risk to the patient of a general anaesthetic.

-The following general information applies to all of the various tumescent liposuction techniques with or without the use of additional devices as discussed above.
+The following general information applies to all the various tumescent liposuction techniques, with or without the use of additional devices as mentioned above.

-Other situations exist that may benefit from tumescent liposuction.
-These include lipoma removal, axillary hyperhidrosis; evacuation of haematomas, pseudogynecomastia and staged liposuction for persons who are obese.
+Other conditions that may benefit from tumescent liposuction include lipoma removal, axillary hyperhidrosis (excessive sweating), lipodema, evacuation of haematomas and staged liposuction for patients who are obese.

-- Some patients have tried to diet many times in their life but tend to regain the weight.
+Some patients have tried to diet many times in their life but tend to regain the weight.
 Not uncommonly, patients who undergo liposuction notice that their appetite decreases for several months postoperatively.
 This decreased appetite can provide the impetus for the patient to protect his or her investment by not overindulging in the future.
-Furthermore, some patients who are fixated on losing that last little bulge may adversely affect the quality of their life by excessively exercising at the expense of time that could be spent with their family, with their friends, or at work.
-Because that bulge may be refractory to exercise-induced volume reduction, they may increase their efforts unsuccessfully and further detract from other elements of their life.
-Liposuction could provide them an instantaneous relief.
-Another recently described benefit of liposuction in women is possible breast enlargement in patients undergoing liposuction in other body areas.

 - Unrealistic patient expectations